 Today, we are navigating a COVID and post-COVID world.
 Businesses have a different duty of care than they did before towards their traveling employees.
 In this series of articles, we’re covering everything that travel managers, experienced business travelers, and executives need to know about navigating corporate travel in a post-COVID world.

-How do I manage business travel during COVID-19?
+How do I manage business travel post COVID-19?

-If you’re in charge of managing business travel at your company, your tasks and responsibilities will have changed drastically since last year.
+If you’re in charge of managing business travel at your company, your tasks and responsibilities will have changed drastically in the beginning of 2020.
 You’ll have been dealing with cancellations and refund requests more so than ever before.
 Travel plans and the way they are booked and managed are evolving to suit our new reality.

-Broadly, these are the tasks you need to take care of in Coronavirus times.
+Broadly, these are the tasks you need to take care of in post-COVID times.

 How do I conduct risk management for business travel?

-It’s important to take an analytic approach to planning business travel during COVID-19.
+It’s important to take an analytic approach to planning business travel post COVID-19.
 But of course, an employee’s own opinion of the risk does come first.

 If travel is permitted by governing bodies, then perform a quick risk analysis including factors like the destination, the health of the employee, the length of the trip, the likelihood of community spread during the length of the trip, and the population density of the trip destination.